Foundations of Differential Calculus for modules over posets

 \subsection{Categories generated by a quiver}

 Let $\G = (V, E)$ be a quiver.
-The path category associated to $\G$ is the category $P(\G)$ with $V$ as an object set and whose morphisms are all directed compositions of the directed edges in $E$.
-Thus $P(\G)$ is the category that is freely generated by $\G$.
-In particular, if $\G$ is acyclic, then the only endomorphisms in $P(\G)$ are identities.
-If, in addition $\G$ is finite, then $P(\G)$ is also finite, but if $\G$ contains cycles then $P(\G)$ is infinite since each morphism corresponding to a cycle can be iterated arbitrarily many times.
-In this article we will almost always work with acyclic quivers.
+The path category associated to $\G$ is the category $\PP(\G)$ with $V$ as an object set and whose morphisms are all directed compositions of the directed edges in $E$.
+Thus $\PP(\G)$ is the category that is freely generated by $\G$.
+In particular, if $\G$ is acyclic, then the only endomorphisms in $\PP(\G)$ are identities.
+If, in addition $\G$ is finite, then $\PP(\G)$ is also finite, but if $\G$ contains cycles then $\PP(\G)$ is infinite since each morphism corresponding to a cycle can be iterated arbitrarily many times.
+In this article we will work primarily with acyclic quivers.

 Any small category $\C$ (with discrete topology on object and morphism sets) is a quotient category of the path category of a quiver whose vertex set is in $1-1$ correspondence with the object set of $\C$, and whose directed edges form a subset of its morphisms, where the equivalence relations are given by the commutativity relations in $\C$ (See \cite[Section 5]{Borceux} for more detail).
 A canonical example of this type is given by considering the quiver of all morphisms in a category $\C$.
 Then $\C$ is reconstructed from that quiver by declaring two paths equivalent if the corresponding morphisms in $\C$ coincide.